uavmatrix/uavcast-pro-docs/docs/docs/changelog/index.md

 tags: []
 sidebar_position: 40
 ---
+## v6.2.0
+- Added multi-architecture support for arm64 and amd64 platforms.
+UAVcast is no longer limited to Raspberry Pi boards and now runs on a wider range of hardware including NVIDIA Jetson Nano, x86/x64 systems, and other arm64/amd64 compatible devices.

 ## v6.1.0
 - Added dual camera support with instant switching via UI badges or RC channel control (channels 1-18)